Ms. Flanagan provided vocal harmony on several hymns and songs, including:

 She was the runner up for the very first, 'Richmond Idol' competition, which was won by her good friend, the lead singer from the PROCLAIM! quartet.

 In 2002 she established a music studio where she teaches voice and piano.
-Thus far it is to hundreds of students of all ages.
+Thus far that has reached hundreds of students of all ages.
 Her goal in teaching music is to be able to pass on her love for music to as many people as possible!